 Audit and tax experience are often prerequisites for the role so a practice background is often preferred.

-Seeking a new opportunity?
-To discuss your current accounting & finance recruitment needs in more detail, please contact:
+Seeking a job in accounting?
+To discuss your current accounting & finance recruitment needs in more detail, please contact one of experienced recruitment consultants.